santhoshsharuk/djano_ecom/README.md

-Here's a sample `README.md` for your Django E-commerce project:

----

 # 🛒 Django E-Commerce Website

 This is a simple and functional E-commerce web application built using Django.
 It includes a user-facing **Home Page** for browsing products and an **Admin Panel** to manage products.